solvcon/solvcon/doc/source/index.rst

 SOLVCON -- SOLVer CONstructor
 =============================

-Supportive functionalities, e.g., mesh loading, result writing, visualizing, etc., are usually the tedious and error-prone part of coding up a PDE solver.
+Supportive functionalities, e.g., mesh loading, result outputing, visualizing, etc., are usually the tedious and error-prone part of coding up a PDE solver.
 It takes a lot of efforts to develop the functionalities, and more efforts to maintain them.
 As the result, compared to the supportive functionalities, the